chp-legacy/chainpoint-node/README.md

 `NODE_TNT_ADDRESS` : should be set to your Ethereum address that contains TNT balance.
 It will start with `0x` and have an additional 40 hex characters (`0-9, a-f, A-F`).
 This is the unique identifier for your Node.

 `CHAINPOINT_NODE_PUBLIC_URI` : should be a URI where your Node can be publicly discovered and utilized by others.
 This might look like `http://10.1.1.20`.
 Your Node will run on port `80` over `http`.
-You can also provide a DNS domain name instead of an IPv4 address if you prefer.
 If provided, this address will be periodically audited by Tierion Core to ensure compliance with the rules for a healthy Node.
 If you leave this config value blank, it will be assumed that your Node is not publicly available, and you will not be eligible to earn TNT rewards.

 ### Node Firewall